Defense industry of South Korea: Under the Third and Fourth Republic of Korea

 In 1969, President Richard Nixon announced that the United States would begin to reduce its military presence in Asia and allow its Asian allies to be in charge of their own security.
 The result of decreasing American commitment, combined with fresh memories of North Korean military provocations, forced South Korea to become self-reliant.

 The 1970s would mark the beginning of South Korea's defense industry.
 Authoritarian president Park Chung Hee implemented military reforms to modernize the military and kick-start South Korea's domestic defense industry.
 Concurrently, President Park implemented reforms and policies to industrialize South Korea, paving the way for massive economic growth.
 Based on the Second Republic's (planned) five-year economic plan, President Park would initiate his own five-year plans, normalize relations with Japan in 1965, and maintain close ties with the US to receive the much-needed economic aid to accomplish his goals.
 By the Third Five-Year Plan (1972–1976), South Korea would commit to investing and developing its own heavy and chemical industries to achieve independent defense industrialization.
 This resulted, as early as 1973, in the enactment of the Heavy and Chemical Industry (HCI) Development Plan.
 This economic plan aimed to switch South Korea's production from light manufacturing to heavy and chemical industries, focusing on shipbuilding, steel, heavy machinery, non-ferrous metals, electronics, and chemical/petrochemicals.
-Historian Peter Kwon argues that the HCI plan was motivated by security threats stemming from the partial withdrawal of US troops in South Korea amid North Korea's escalating provocations.
-Several key military reforms during that time include the Agency for Defense Development (ADD) in 1970, the Special Law on Military Procurement, and the Yulgok Plan in 1974.
+The HCI plan was partially motivated by "self-defense against North Korea."
+(The U.S. withdrew some troops from South Korea in 1971 amid tension over human rights.)
+Several key military reforms during that time included the Agency for Defense Development (ADD) in 1970, the Special Law on Military Procurement, and the Yulgok Plan in 1974.